Nikoolaid/summer2019connect4/README.md

 # summer2019connect4
 a connect 4 thing I worked on with some bros !!
-It's kinda bad but in a nice way!!!!!
+It's kinda bad but in a nice way!!!!! it doesn't work right now!!!
+It's my baby!!!!!!!